yaglm/yaglm/Readme.md

 # you can customize the solver using a solver config class
 from ya_glm.solver.FistaSolver import FistaSolver ENet(solver=FistaSolver(rtol=1e-4))
-# you can also provide your favoriate solver
+# you can also provide your favorite solver
-# by wrappping in a solver config class
+# by wrapping in a solver config class
 ```